 Who are the non-technicals?

-Since I started working in the software industry, I rather often hear phrasing like this:
+Since I started working in the software industry, I often hear phrasing like this:

 – “I’m non-technical, so this doesn’t seem to be for me.”

 – “We need to communicate to the non-technical people too.”

 However, it’s rarely people who are prone to break your laptop in protest that’s subject to the category of “non-technical.”
 More often than not, it’s people that have the same expensive phone and laptop that you have.
 It’s people who use e-mail, word processors, apps for all sorts of things, spreadsheets, robot vacuums, cars, and whatever back office system they have to endure at work.

 Yeah, you probably see where I’m going with this.
 I don’t think the term “non-technical” is particularly helpful: Not as a self-description, not as a persona, and not as something we use to characterize other people.

 In fact, to label people, as “non-technical” is probably reinforcing stereotypes and implicit ideas of power.
-The label used to give a particular agency to the people who make software with code, while it steals it away from those who don’t.
+The label is used to give a particular agency to the people who make software with code, while it steals it away from those who don’t.

 I often observe it used about one-self in a slightly self-deprecating manner: “Yeah, I don’t understand this; I’m non-technical.”
 If you say this about yourself, why should you be expected to have opinions and critical questions about whatever “technical” go on?
-In most cases, it‘s the other party that hasn‘t employed enough care or empathy to jump our of their specialized lingo to communicate what‘s at stake.
+In most cases, it‘s the other party that hasn‘t employed enough care or empathy to jump out of their specialized lingo to communicate what‘s at stake.

 Not understanding much from an article about the particularities of Typescript’s interface for polymorphic arrays doesn’t make you more “non-technical” than not having read Tolstoj makes you illiterate.
 And not (yet) knowing how to do programming with words doesn’t make you less technical as not having crawled over the English channel doesn‘t make you less a swimmer.